-- P.E - Thursday and Friday.
-On these days, children are to come to school in full PE kits for the whole day and will not be getting changed.
+- P.E: Our PE sessions are on Wednesday (outdoor) and Friday (indoor).
+On these days, children need to come to school in full PE kits for the whole day and will not be getting changed.

-- Spellings will also be sent home weekly.
+- Spellings: These will be sent home weekly.
 These should be practiced 3 times a week, following the look, cover, write, check format.
 Learning the word class and definition of each word also adds to our widening vocabulary.
-Spelling books will not be coming home, but will be used in school.
-Spelling sheets, with words on, will come home but should not come back to school.
+Spelling sheets, will be sent home weekly for this practise to take place.

-- Spellings and times tables will be tested on Thursdays.
+- Spellings and times tables will be tested on Wednesdays.

 Evolution: who decides?